Did You Know?

 A. According to the local DNR, the largest fish caught on Rainy Lake was a 194-pound sturgeon snagged in 1930.
 The largest muskie: 50 inches, largest northern pike: 48 inches and largest walleye: 32 inches.

-Q. How much paper does the local Boise mill manufacture in one day?
+Q. How much paper does the local Packaging Corporation of America's mill manufacture in one day?

 A. 1,550-plus tons of paper are produced on an average day.
 The paper mill features a world-class machine known as the No. 1 Machine.
-Boise’s local mill tour of the papermaking process was deemed one of the nation’s top 18 tours, and is available at the mill June-August, 285-5011.
+Click here to see how their paper is made!

 Q. What is the average snowfall in International Falls?